 Split Field Component

-Split up the value of a column in an input flow according to a specified delimiter.
-This delimiter can be any valid character or sequence of characters.
+The Split Field component lets users split up the value of a column in an input flow according to a specified delimiter.
+The delimiter can be any valid character or sequence of characters.

 |Input Column||Select||The input field to split.|